Shaktikc/BankistWeb-vanillaJS/README.md

-'Just did this project for fun and to enhance by javascript skill. '
+'Just did this project for fun and to enhance by javascript skill... '